Audio:

 mono singles, CBS 201753 (UK), Apr 1965:

-CBS 201753 promo single (UK) - A-side scan by Hans Seegers |
+CBS 201753 (UK) - promo single A-side scan by Hans Seegers

 The UK single was available as a CBS white label promo (with a large

-centre.
+or solid centres.
 There was no picture sleeve.
+Thanks to Manuel García

-CBS 201753 promo single (UK) - B-side scan by Hans Seegers
+CBS 201753 (UK) - promo single B-side scan by Hans Seegers

 |